frankie-yanfeng/HAM10K/README.md

 After a pause, I search for others solutions especially on the model selection part.
 [Deep Learning Notes: Skin Cancer Classification using DenseNets and ResNets](https://medium.com/@peijin/deep-learning-notes-skin-cancer-classification-using-densenets-and-resnets-6a122d818d58) gives a good comparision, and the results of validation accuracy given on ResNet50 is similar to what I get in experiment 1 & 2 and the result in literature review 2 & 3, because the benchmark above shows ResNet and MObileNet acuracy is very close.

-ANd the author also points out the better result is gained in DenseNet,  so I will try it in next round.
+ANd the author points out the better result is gained in DenseNet which matches my initial analysis before, since the complexity of DenseNet is between InceptionV3 and mobileNet.
+But at this time, I need to switch to other important tasks on VLAD and FV.

 ## Experiment 6 and Result Analysis